 I've been getting geeky lately about first aid and trauma management.
-While I'm still no expert I've been surrounding myself with a lot of EMT, Medic, and Corpsman experts recently as well as consuming a lot more training content and courses.
+While I'm still no expert, I've been surrounding myself with a lot of EMT, Medic, and Corpsman experts recently as well as consuming a lot more training content and courses.

-One thing I've been considering lately is the value in having a kit that is purpose-built for my activity.
-The Trauma kit I take to the gun range for example, should have different components than the first aid kit I have at home for bumps, cuts, and bruises.
-Ideally, we would all have backpack size medkits designed to have anything for any situation readily available to us on each level of the home, each vehicle, and in our outdoor gear etc, but available space and budgets restrict that objective for most of us.
+One thing I've been considering lately is the value of having a kit that is purpose-built for my activity.
+The Trauma kit I take to the gun range, for example, should have different components than the first aid kit I have at home for bumps, cuts, and bruises.
+Ideally, we would all have backpack size medkits designed to have anything for any situation readily available to us on each level of the home, each vehicle, and in our outdoor gear etc, but space and budgets restrict that objective for most of us.

 Here is what I will be including and recommend you include also: